tarashakhurana/utilpaint/README.md

-# paint-the-picture
+# utilpaint
 A Java Graphics based applet that facilitates drawing with basic tools, inserting images and saving the created artwork.

 **Features:**

 All available features of the applet are listed as follows.

-1. Tools that have been made a part of ‘Paint the Picture’ are Line, Oval, Rectangle and Pen.
+1. Tools that have been made a part of ‘UtilPaint’ are Line, Oval, Rectangle and Pen.

   * Line tool lets the user draw straight lines from the press point of the mouse to its release point, in any direction*.